 Grippy yet slidy

-These wheels’ small size and proportionally wide contact patch (50mm) makes them very controllable for slides while still being grippy enough.
-Their very rounded lips on both sides also greatly facilitates kicking into slides.
+These wheels’ small size and proportionally wide contact patch (50mm) make them very controllable for slides while still being grippy enough.
+Their very rounded lips on both sides also greatly facilitate kicking into slides.

 Offset positioning results in a balanced mix of grip and slide.
 The Fatties’ very wide and supportive cores are actually “very offset”, reflecting the Landyachtz Dinghy’s focus on sliding and tricks when carving the streets.

 The bearings that come stock with the Dinghy are Bear Spaceball bearings.
 Here again, not your typical generic, no-name, low-quality component.
 These are very decent, ABEC7 bearings (though ABEC does not mean much for longboarding).

 The built-in spacers help the wheels stay aligned and wiggle free, make it easier to change the wheels, and let you tighten your axles to your liking without messing up the setup.

 As a Dinghy rider you’ll find these bearings allow your wheels to roll for a long time, and are strong enough to withstand a lot of popping tricks without getting damaged.